TABLE OF CONTENTS

 (A/N: Zero gets some exclusive dialogue here.
 Right before they enter the portal, Will asks them whether they know that the teeth of spiders contain a poison that can even stop time.
 He explains that though he normally enjoys the anticipation, he’s particularly excited this time.)

 After entering the portal, the three found themselves in Lachelein.
-There, they met Protective Mask, who led them up the clocktower.
+There, they met Protective Mask, who led them up the clock tower.
 He then told them that while he had been searching for Lucid, he had seen Grendel wandering inside.
 Upon tracing his path, they found themselves inside Lucid’s room, where they discovered Lucid in deep slumber.

 Protective Mask then allowed them to peer inside Lucid’s dream, where they found Grendel speaking with her.
 To their surprise, they found Lucid addressing him as the Black Mage and telling him that the Alliance had begun investigating the Gate to the Future, after which she asked whether she should stop them.

-Grendel then echoed the Black Mage’s words from the memory, telling Lucid to let it be, as it was the only way that the Alliance would learn fear.
+Grendel then echoed the Black Mage’s words in the memory, telling Lucid to let it be, as it was the only way that the Alliance would learn fear.
 By witnessing the Second Future, they would learn about the lie of free will and begin to hate the chains of fate.
 Grendel then spoke in his own voice and realized that the Black Mage had intended to lose from the very beginning.

 Lily was surprised that Lucid had thought of such a possibility and realized that Lucid had hoped all along that someone would help her when she couldn’t help herself.
 Protective Mask then entered Lucid’s dreams, where she was drowning in a dark ocean, and took off his mask, revealing Mercedes’ face underneath.
 Protective Mask pulled Lucid out of her dark abyss and told the others that she would remain unconscious for a while longer, after which he would hand her over to the Alliance soldiers in the town square.
 With no more time to waste, Elwin created a new portal to follow Grendel.